Explanatory Data Analysis group

 For Students

 We are always looking for excellent and motivated students interested in doing research on explanatory data analysis and becoming member of the EDA group.
 For Bachelor students this usually means doing the BSc thesis, for Master students the MSc thesis.
-Moreover, we sometimes have a vacancy for a fully-funded position as a PhD candidate or postdoctoral researcher.
-Below you find examples of what others say about working with Matthijs, a list of available student projects, and a list of previous student projects.
+Below you a list of available student projects, and an (incomplete) list of previous student projects.

 Are you interested in doing a research project in the EDA group?
 Contact us.